osmandapp/web/main/docs/user/map/map-context-menu.md

 </Tabs>

 The context menu appears when you **single tap** a marked object on the map.
 This context menu displays essential information about the selected object, including its name, icon (as represented on the map), address, distance, and direction from your current position.
-Users can select various types of map objects, such as *POIs*, *Favorites*, *transportation stops*, *Markers*, or other *map objects*.
+Users can select various types of map objects, such as *POI*, *Favorites*, *transportation stops*, *Markers*, or other *map objects*.

 By tapping on icons for *Barrier*, *Steps*, or *Gate*, the context menu reveals additional details, including the name (POI type) and address associated with these features, or displays object type, if a name is not available.